yogeshwareedafane/React-Responsive-Admin-Dashboard-github.io/README.md

 ## 🌟Features

--Responsive Design: Adapts to different screen sizes and devices (desktops, tablets, mobile phones).
+- Responsive Design: Adapts to different screen sizes and devices (desktops, tablets, mobile phones).

 - Customizable: Easily change colors, fonts, and layout to fit your brand.